Stockland chases cleaner, greener property portfolio in bid for net zero emissions by 2028

 The CEFC has committed up to $75 million through a senior debt facility to finance energy efficiency sustainability initiatives at Stockland’s logistics centres, retirement living operations and corporate head offices.

-The CEFC finance underpins the Stockland Net Zero Carbon commitment, which the has been brought forward by two years to 2028.
-The Net Zero Carbon Commitment will extend across all Stockland’s business activities – covering some 170 active assets and projects across Australia – and include the installation of almost 40MW of rooftop solar across the portfolio.
+The CEFC finance underpins the Stockland Net Zero Carbon Commitment, which has been brought forward by two years to 2028.
+The Net Zero Carbon Commitment extends across all Stockland’s business activities – covering some 170 active assets and projects across Australia – and includes the installation of almost 40MW of rooftop solar across the portfolio.
+The work to develop higher standards in clean energy technologies creates practical examples and guidance that can be used more broadly across the property sector.